guanzgrace/ai-psychosis-distillation/readme.md

 Figure 3.
 How models performed on each question.
 Q1 seems to be tricky for the models.
 Q3 really trips Gemma up.
 There might be more trends here for more logical vs. grounded refusals, but I haven’t looked yet.

 As a result of this work, I would recommend
-Including psychosis scenarios in open-source safety training datasets Training models to use logical grounding ("that belief is false") and not just therapeutic deflection Testing meta-reasoning robustness (CoT + critique) as part of safety evals
+- Including psychosis scenarios in open-source safety training datasets and testing meta-reasoning robustness (CoT + critique) here
+- Training models to use logical grounding ("that belief is false") and not just therapeutic deflection

 ## Limitations and Future Work